AptGetMe/Climafetch/README.md

 - Test to make sure the environment is working by running script in the intergrated terminal
   ```
   ./climafetch
-  ./climafetch -- TestApiData  # will use the test data file in repo
+  ./climafetch -- TestApiData  # will use the test data file included in the cloned repo
   ```
 - Program away!